lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/permanent.md

 It can only be written to on the login and export nodes.

 !!! note

-   On compute nodes, /projects is mounted as read-only, because it must nut be used as work directory and heavy I/O.
+   On compute nodes, /projects is mounted as read-only, because it must not be used as work directory and heavy I/O.

 ## Snapshots